TechWiz-3/who-unfollowed-me/CONTRIBUTING.md

 PRs and issues of all sorts are welcome, here are some guides to help you out.

-When contributing to this repository, preferably first discuess the changes you wish to implement via [GitHub Issues](https://github.com/TechWiz-3/happy-jar-cli/issues) page.
+When contributing to this repository, preferably first discuss the changes you wish to implement and how via [GitHub Issues](https://github.com/TechWiz-3/happy-jar-cli/issues) page.

 If you're unure you to help, check out the `Todo` section of the project's README.md.